-Under the current law, a family trust may be wound up by applying what is called the rule in Saunders v Vautier.
+Prior to the Act a family trust could be wound up by applying the rule in Saunders v Vautier.
 This is a very old case (1841) which said that if all of a trust's beneficiaries agree and are at least 20 years old, then they are able to tell the trustees to terminate the trust and pay out the beneficiaries' respective shares.
 In this situation, neither the trustees nor the settlor have to agree, as it is a decision made solely by the beneficiaries.

-This situation can arise where the settlors are both dead, their remaining adult children are the trust's final beneficiaries and they all want their shares now, not when the trustees decide.
+This situation could arise where the settlors were dead, their remaining adult children were the trust's final beneficiaries and they all wanted their shares immediately, not when the trustees decided.

-However, if the above scenario is altered by one of the four beneficiaries not having reached 20 years of age, then the family trust cannot be wound up until the child reaches that age.
-Only then can the trustees distribute to all beneficiaries their respective shares in the trust fund.
+However, if the above scenario were altered by one of the four beneficiaries not having reached 20 years of age, then the family trust could not be wound up until the child reached that age.
+Only then could the trustees distribute to all beneficiaries their respective shares in the trust fund.

-If they wish, trustees could apply to the High Court for consent to wind up the trust on behalf of the minor child and to distribute to that child and their other three siblings their shares of the trust fund.
-But without High Court consent, the trustees have to wait until that minor child reaches the age of 20 years.
+If they wished, trustees could apply to the High Court for consent to wind up the trust on behalf of the minor child and to distribute to that child and their other three siblings their shares of the trust fund.
+But without High Court consent, the trustees had to wait until that minor child reached the age of 20 years.